rpede/monotonic-mouth-organ/README.md

 ## Backstory

-This is a (fake) whistle-blower solution where employees can (un)safely report company policy violations, misconduct, fraud, harassment or other concerns.
+This is a (fake) whistleblower solution where employees can (un)safely report company policy violations, misconduct, fraud, harassment or other concerns.

-The solution aims for maximum (in)security.
+The solution designed with maximum (in)security in mind.
-We therefore assure any employees identity is kept ~anonymous~, such that investigators can ~not~ tell the identity of whoever filed a report.
+Rest assured that any employee's identity will remain ~anonymous~, ensuring that investigators can ~not~ discover who submitted report.

-To all employees, please remember the case number you get after filing a report, because our support can not (unless they absolutely have to) recover it for you.
+When submitting, please make sure to remember the case number you receive.
+Our support team cannot (unless absolutely necessary) recover it for you.

 Also, please don't bother the admin with trivialities (because the admin panel is still work-in-progress), as she is very busy (on vacation) at the moment.

+Thanks for choosing Monotonic Mouth Organ, the software that blows.

 ## Getting started